About Us

 Administrative Teams:

-- Board of Trustees Chair: Billy Hunt & Donna Smith (elected annually)
+- Trustees Chairs: Billy Hunt & Donna Smith (elected annually)

 - Endowment Trust Chair: Richard Foust (elected annually)